 - Offshore survey: This is the most time-consuming and comprehensive survey, appropriate for ocean-going yachts.
-It expands on the in-shore and coastal survey with ultrasonic tests, hull moisture tests, heat-sensing scans, engine manifold tests, and more.
+It includes the in-shore and coastal survey, but also ultrasonic tests, hull moisture tests, heat-sensing scans, engine manifold tests, and more.

 The individual nature of luxury yachts means that yacht-building contracts are not standardized the way that oil tanker contracts are standardized.
-The yacht building yard will enumerate all the luxury yacht buyer’s individual requirements in the contract, which will probably go through several drafts before it is finalized.
+The yacht building yard will enumerate all the luxury yacht buyer’s individual requirements in the contract, which will probably go through several drafts before finalization.

 Yachts must be registered in a country, but not necessarily in the country of the seller or the buyer.
-Registration is fairly easy as long as the yacht meets certain criteria, such as technical standards and age, especially in “open registry” countries like Liberia, Panama, Cyprus and the Bahamas.
-“Offshore registry” countries are usually colonies or dependencies, like the Netherland Antilles, Cayman Islands and the Isle of Mann.
+Registration is fairly easy as long as the yacht meets certain criteria, such as technical standards and age.
+This holds especially true in “open registry” countries like Liberia, Panama, Cyprus, and the Bahamas.
+“Offshore registry” countries are usually colonies or dependencies.
+For example, there are the Netherland Antilles, Cayman Islands and the Isle of Mann.
 If the owner is a U.S. citizen, yachts weighing 5 tons or more can be registered at the National Vessel Documentation Center of the U.S. Coast Guard.
-Coast Guard documentation offers access to a preferred mortgage that gives the lender certain benefits, and most U.S. yacht lenders require that financed yachts are documented.
+Coast Guard documentation also offers access to a preferred mortgage that gives the lender certain benefits.
+However, most U.S. yacht lenders require that financed yachts are documented.

 Financing a Yacht

 When purchasing an existing yacht, borrowers usually take out yacht mortgages on vessels.
-Different arrangements are used for yacht building contracts and for chartered yachts.
-Other factors that can affect the loan contract are the current and proposed registration jurisdictions, the tax treatment of the yacht and the owner’s tax status.
-It can be said that yacht financing is arranged to protect the lender from the borrower’s other creditor claims.
+However, arrangements differ between yacht building contracts and chartered yachts.
+Other influencing factors include the current and proposed registration jurisdictions, the tax treatment of the yacht, and the owner’s tax status.
+In conclusion, yacht financing protects the lender from the borrower’s other creditor claims.

-Yacht financing can be arranged by private commercial lenders like Assets America®, as well as banks, credit unions, boat brokers and yacht manufacturers.
+Private commercial lenders like Assets America® can arrange yacht financing, as well as banks, credit unions, boat brokers and yacht manufacturers.
 Typically, the loan agreement takes on a basic asset-financing structure, collateralized by the fully amortizing yacht mortgage and a lien on the yacht, as well as insurances signed over to the lender.
 In addition, the loan agreement may give the lender a lien on any revenues generated by chartering the yacht.
-Finally, the lender may require a personal guarantee and/or debenture from the borrower giving the lender a lien on the borrower’s other assets.
+Finally, the lender may require a personal guarantee and/or debenture from the borrower.
+This gives the lender a lien on the borrower’s other assets.

 For yacht-building contracts, the loan agreement will provide for cash advances to pay for pre-delivery construction milestones.
-Payments start with a pre-build deposit by the buyer, followed by installment payments as building progresses through succeeding stages, evidenced by Stage Certificates.
-Pre-delivery requirements also include assignment of the yacht-building contract which, in the case of default, gives the lender the right to have the builder finish construction, at which point the lender takes possession of the vessel and sells it.
-The yacht financing lender will release funds to the yacht builder upon receipt of each Stage Certificate accompanied by the counter-signature of an independent surveyor.
-The yacht-building contract usually contains clauses specifying procedures to be followed if default occurs either by the builder or the buyer.
+Payments start with a pre-build deposit by the buyer.
+Installment payments follow as construction progresses through succeeding stages, evidenced by Stage Certificates.
+Pre-delivery requirements also include assignment of the yacht-building contract.
+In the case of default, the contract gives the lender the right to have the builder finish construction.
+Then the lender takes possession of the vessel and sells it.
+Accordingly, the yacht financing lender releases funds to the yacht builder upon receipt of each Stage Certificate.
+These must include the counter-signature of an independent surveyor.
+The yacht-building contract usually contains clauses that specify what happens if default occurs either by the builder or the buyer.

-All loan agreements will contain language relevant to warranties, insurances and registration.
+All loan agreements contain language relevant to warranties, insurances, and registration.
 The lender might also require covenants that preclude certain uses of the yacht, such as chartering.
-The borrower’s surveyor will have inspection rights to protect the borrower’s interests.
+Finally, the borrower’s surveyor will have inspection rights to protect the borrower’s interests.

-Some folks choose to lease their yachts rather than purchase them.
-The lessor gains title to the yacht and leases the yacht back to the lessee for an agreed term.
-These leases are usually “demise charters” that provide the lessee exclusive use of the yacht, making the lessee the operational “owner,” although the lessor maintains title.
+Some people choose to lease their yachts rather than purchase them.
+In this case, the lessor gains title to the yacht and leases the yacht back to the lessee for an agreed term.
+These leases are usually “demise charters” that provide the lessee exclusive use of the yacht.
+In other words, the lessee is the operational “owner,” while the lessor maintains the title.

 Yacht Financing from Assets America®

-If you are contemplating the purchase of a yacht, or a yacht newbuild, check out the yacht finance packages we offer at Assets America®.
-We can arrange a yacht loan for you that is sure to meet your requirements, even if you are somewhat credit challenged.
+In conclusion, if you want to purchase a yacht, or a newbuild, check out our yacht finance packages.
+We can arrange yacht loans that will meet your requirements, even if you are somewhat credit challenged.
 Our yacht loans start at $5 million.
 Don’t postpone purchasing the yacht you deserve.
-Call us today at (206) 622-3000!
+Rather, call us today at (206) 622-3000!